brotatotes/bht-automation/bht gen 3/Titus/Chapter 2/Titus 2 3 bht.md

 # Titus 2:3 Commentary Help Text

 ## BHT:
-Aged women should exemplify sacred decorum, influencing younger women by their conduct.
-Their demeanor should be befitting of their sacred service, and they should not engage in slander.
-These women are called to be teachers of what is good, an important mission.
-They should embody the requirements of the gospel, avoiding false accusations and instead instructing younger women in good things.
-Their clothing, speech, and conduct should reflect their holy character, and they should teach only what is honorable and pure.
+Women consecrated to God should exhibit behavior fitting for sacred service.
+This includes being observant of sacred decorum and refraining from addiction to wine, as it is a form of slavery.
+The term becometh implies a deportment or demeanor that is appropriate for the sacred circumstances, like that of people engaged in sacred duties.
+These women should not engage in slander, but rather be teachers of that which is good, conveying important messages.
+Their conduct should exemplify holiness and their speech should be honorable, avoiding false accusations and focusing on instructing the younger generation.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "Observant of sacred decorum."
+1. "As becometh women consecrated to God."
-2. "Addiction to wine is slavery."
+2. "Observant of sacred decorum."
-3. "Influencing for good the younger women by precept and example."
+3. "Addiction to wine is slavery."

 ### Albert Barnes:
-1. "Their conduct should be such as the gospel requires."
+1. "That they be in behaviour as becometh holiness - Their conduct should be such as the gospel requires."
-2. "Not false accusers... as the accuser."
+2. "Not false accusers - the word commonly applied to the devil - 'as the accuser.'"
-3. "Teachers of good things... to give instruction to younger females."
+3. "Teachers of good things - That is instructing the younger - whether their own children, or whether they sustain the office of deaconness..."

 ### Marvin Vincent:
-1. "It means, primarily, condition or state.
-Once in LXX, 3 Macc 5 45, katasthma maniwdev the maddened state into which the war - elephants were excited.
+1. "Once in LXX, 3 Macc 5 45, katasthma maniwdev the maddened state into which the war - elephants were excited.
 Hence the state in which one habitually bears himself - his deportment or demeanor."
 2. "It means beseeming a sacred place, person, or matter.
-Thus Athenaeus, seven, of one who had given a sacred banquet, says that the table was ornamented iJeroprepestata in a manner most appropriate to the sacred circumstances.
-The meaning here is becoming those who are engaged in sacred service."
+Thus Athenaeus, seven, of one who had given a sacred banquet, says that the table was ornamented iJeroprepestata in a manner most appropriate to the sacred circumstances."
-3. "Better, slanderers.
-See on Matthew 4:1, and 1 Timothy 3:6, 1 Timothy 3:11."
+3. "The meaning here is becoming those who are engaged in sacred service.
+This is the more striking if, as there is reason to believe, the presbutidev represented a quasi - official position in the church."

 ### John Calvin:
 1. "Paul wished to guard against both extremes, by enjoining them to follow a course that is agreeable both to outward propriety and to religion; or, if you choose to express it in simpler language, to give evidence, by their very dress, that they are holy and godly women."